minelaganovic/ThreadsClone/README.md

 This is a clone app of Threads app but with customized features, built with SwiftUI and Node JS.

 # Features
-- Share what you feel today
+- Post what you love

-- Customize your profile

 - You can like or comment on others posts

-- You can follow anyone you want
+- You can follow/unfollow anyone you want

-- You can have either public or private profile
+- You can edit your profile

 # 📱 Threads App Clone